drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### The Dioxobenzothiazole Scaffold

-The dioxobenzothiazole scaffold has been the object of SAR studies, in a project aiming at the discovery of CDK4 kinase inhibitors.
-Starting with the unsubstituted derivative having an IC<sub>50</sub> of 6 &Mu;M, a series of analogs were prepared.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/dioxobenzothiazole-scaffold-5cc9300b'><i class='fa fa-play' aria-hidden='true'></i></button>The dioxobenzothiazole scaffold has been the object of SAR studies, in a project aiming at the discovery of CDK4 kinase inhibitors.
+Starting with the unsubstituted derivative having an IC<sub>50</sub> of 6 &micro;M, a series of analogs were prepared.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.